jipolanco/VortexPasta.jl/docs/src/tips/gpu.md

 julia> CUDA.set_runtime_version!(v"12.4"; local_toolkit = true)
 ```

-The `12.4` should be replaced with the CUDA version found using `nvidia-smi`.
+The `12.4` should be replaced with the CUDA version found using `nvcc --version`.
 See the [CUDA.jl docs](https://cuda.juliagpu.org/dev/installation/overview/#Using-a-local-CUDA) for more details.

 This should generate a `LocalPreferences.toml` file under `$JULIA_DEPOT_PATH/environments/v1.11/` (replace `v1.11` with the current Julia version), which should look as follows: